-12 This definition closely follows Elizabeth Anderson (2000, p.
-170).
-See also, for similar definitions: Brennan, Eriksson, Goodin & Southwood 2013; or Cass Sunstein who describes norms as: 'social attitudes of approval and disapproval, specifying what ought to be done and what ought not to be done' (1996, p.
-914).
-For definitions with a different emphasis, see Cristina Bicchieri, who offers a definition of social norms in terms of expectations and preferences (e.g. 2005, ch.
-1); or Richard Posner's definition as unofficial rules that are 'regularly complied with' (1997, p.
-365).
-For a defence of the Further, social norms are effective in arenas that matter for political philosophers.
-They support the success of a taxation system (e.g. Lederman, 2003).
-They support or obstruct the rule of law (on the relation of the law to norms, see R. Posner, 1997).
-Changing social norms can create pressure to change laws and institutions in more liberal and/or more egalitarian directions - and a change in social norms is often required for institutions and laws to succeed in their aims.
+Further, social norms are effective in arenas that matter for political philosophers.
+They support the success of a taxation system (e.g. Lederman 2003).
+They support or obstruct the rule of law (on the relation of the law to norms, see R. Posner 1997).
+Changing social norms can create pressure to change laws and institutions in more liberal and/or more egalitarian directions-and a change in social norms is often required for institutions and laws to succeed in their aims.
 To illustrate, consider the progress in civil rights and social equality in the last hundred years or so, including diminishing racial segregation; the increasing acceptance of same-sex relationships; and women's growing economic and social independence.
-These forms of progress have involved changes in both social norms and laws, in concert with each other (Brennan et al., 2013, section 5.6; for an example of barriers to samesex adoption, see Lin, 1999).
+These forms of progress have involved changes in both social norms and laws, in concert with each other (Brennan et al. 2013: sect.
+5.6; for an example of barriers to same-sex adoption, see Lin 1999).

 Thus far, social norms seem a promising candidate.
 Appealing to virtues relies on behaviour producing traits of a kind that people may not possess given the situationist challenge.
-In contrast, social norms we know to be a social phenomena that profoundly shapes our behaviour.
+In contrast, we know that social norms profoundly shape our behaviour.
 Further, the liberal virtues, once cultivated, are supposed to motivate an individual to act in accordance with, and as a result of, that virtue.
-Then, supposing that people possess this sort of trait, the undone task is to determine the various minor and subtle situational factors that might undermine a virtue's effectiveness in producing behavioural consistency and how to handle these: beyond claims that virtues will be sensitive to situations, we need to know which situations.
+Then, supposing that people possess this sort of trait, the task left undone would be to determine the various minor and subtle situational factors that might undermine a virtue's effectiveness in producing behavioural consistency, and how to handle these: beyond claims that virtues will be sensitive to situations, we need to know which situations.
 By contrast, many of the key situational factors that make a difference in the effectiveness of social norms are known.
-For instance, shaping what peoimportance of the social meanings around particular norms, rather than focusing on action alone, see Lessig 1996.

-ple perceive to be the social norm for their group or being reminded of a norm can affect behaviour (see also McTernan, 2014, p.
-98).
-Consider experiments where people were informed that their energy use was higher than their neighbours' and most lowered it, or where hotels put signs noting that most guests reuse their towels, encouraging more people to do so too (Schultz, Nolan, Cialdini, Goldstein, & Griskevicius, 2007; Goldstein, Cialdini, & Griskevicius, 2008).
+For instance, shaping what people perceive to be the social norm for their group, or reminders of a norm, can affect behaviour (see also McTernan 2014: 98).
+Consider experiments where people were informed that their energy use was higher than that of their neighbours, and most lowered it, or where hotels put signs noting that most guests reuse their towels, encouraging more people to do so too (Schultz et al. 2008).